Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

-A first version of topological and geometric cycle maps for number rings has been introduced in \cite[Sec.
-3.6]{bg}.
-The approach presented in the present paper is simpler, more functorial, and works for higher-dimensional $X$ as well.
+\begin{rem} A first version of topological and geometric cycle maps for number rings has been introduced in \cite[Sec.~3.6]{bg}.
+The approach presented in the present paper is simpler.
+Moreover, we get a geometric cycle map which is functorial in the scheme $X$.
+Restricted to number rings, we get a functorial geometric cycle map for number rings.
+This improves the result of \cite{bg}.
+See, for example, the discussion in \cite[Sec.~3.11]{bg}. \end{rem}

 We start with a precise description of the topological cycle map.
 We consider the functor